tkerbe2/iac-intro-challenge-2/README.md

 ## 🏁 Desired End State

 At this point in the course I want you to think bigger picture.
 Imagine you're in a DevSecOps role and someone hands you a diagram of a desired build and asks if you can turn it into code.
-There is a DrawIO diagram in this repo.
+There is a DrawIO diagram in this repo and a PNG version below.
 Take a look at the diagram and see if you can bring it to life with the starter code, high-level steps below, and all previous knowledge, resources, and the internet.

 <br>